wagtail/wagtail/docs/contributing/css_guidelines.rst

 Wagtail uses the `stylelint <https://stylelint.io/>`_ linter.
 You'll need Node.js and npm on your development machine.
-Ensure project dependencies are installed by running ``npm install``
+Ensure project dependencies are installed by running ``npm install --no-save``

 Run the linter from the wagtail project root: